rancher/docs/content/rancher/v2.6/en/installation/requirements/dockershim/_index.md

 The Dockershim is the CRI compliant layer between the Kubelet and the Docker daemon.
 As part of the Kubernetes 1.20 release, the [deprecation of the in-tree Dockershim was announced](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).
 For more information on the deprecation and its timelines, see the [Kubernetes Dockershim Deprecation FAQ](https://kubernetes.io/blog/2020/12/02/dockershim-faq/#when-will-dockershim-be-removed).

 RKE clusters now support the external Dockershim to continue leveraging Docker as the CRI runtime.
-We now implement the upstream open source community Dockershim announced by [Mirantis and Docker](https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/) to ensure RKE clusters can continue to leverage Docker.
+We now implement the upstream open source community external Dockershim announced by [Mirantis and Docker](https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/) to ensure RKE clusters can continue to leverage Docker.

-This new component that replaces the old Dockershim, called `cri-dockerd`, will need to enabled using the option listed below.
-Note that to use this option will require at least Kubernetes 1.21.
+To enable the external Dockershim, configure the following option.

 ```
 enable_cri_dockerd: true